GenomicsMachineLearning/MMCCI/docs/source/api/mmcci.it.lr_integration.rst

 ﻿mmcci.it.lr\_integration
 ========================

-.. currentmodule:: mmcci
+.. currentmodule:: mmcci.it

-.. autofunction:: it.lr_integration
+.. autofunction:: lr_integration